 IASP and Automated Operations

-From a monitoring standpoint, all IASP environments share the same SYSBAS, so there will only be a single QSYSOPR message queue to monitor if you’re using Robot Console for message queue monitoring and automation.
-From an application automation standpoint, job schedulers such as Robot Schedule can be installed into the IASP where the data resides and could even be installed in SYSBAS to run operational processes and the IASP as long as the installed library names are different.
-Note: This capability was recently added to Robot Schedule.
+From a monitoring standpoint, all IASP environments share the same SYSBAS, so there will only be a single QSYSOPR message queue to monitor if you’re using Robot Console for message queue monitoring and/or Robot Monitor for real-time performance monitoring.
+From an application automation standpoint, job schedulers such as Robot Schedule can be installed into the IASP where the data or application resides and could even be installed in SYSBAS to run operational processes and the IASP as long as the installed library names are different.

 Resources for learning and implementing this technology abound.
 IBM offers an IASP Enablement Workshop, PowerHA for i Clustering, and Independent Disk Pools Implementation classes in person or online.
-There are also sessions at the semi-annual COMMON and IBM Edge events.
-Seek out these opportunities and you’ll share Steve’s conclusion…IASP works!
+There are also sessions at the semi-annual COMMON and IBM TechU events.
+Seek out these opportunities and you’ll share Steve’s conclusion…IASP works and you should not be afraid of it!